Cardiac Arrhythmia Suppression Trial: Study design

 The second Cardiac Arrhythmia Suppression Trial (CAST II) modified the enrollment criteria to include patients at higher risk for serious arrhythmia.
 This included 1) patients enrolled within 4 to 90 days of a previous MI, 2) a left ventricular ejection fraction lower than 40%, 3) prior to enrollment, suppression of PVCs had occurred with the drugs (vs. placebo) using a double-blinded design, and 4) patients having more serious arrhythmias would also be included.

 Results

 The drugs used (encainide, flecainide, and moracizine) successfully reduced the amount of PVCs, but led to more arrhythmia-related deaths.
 Total mortality was significantly higher with both encainide and flecainide at a mean follow-up period of 10 months.
 Within about two years after enrollment, encainide and flecainide were discontinued because of increased mortality and sudden cardiac death.
-CAST II compared moracizine to placebo, but was also stopped because of early (within two weeks) cardiac death in the moracizine group, and long-term survival seemed highly unlikely.
+CAST II compared moracizine to placebo, but was also stopped because of early (within two weeks) cardiac death in the moracizine group, and long-term benefit seemed highly unlikely.
 The excess mortality was attributed to proarrhythmic effects of the agents.

 Class I antiarrhythmics are proarrhythmic during heart ischemia in animals.